cyber-singh/osticket-prereqs/README.md

 </p>
 <p>

-- Once you have connected to your virtual machine you will want to go to your control panel.
-From the control panel open up programs.
-Select, Turn Windows features on and off.
+- Once you've successfully connected to your virtual machine, the next step is to navigate to the Control Panel.
+Inside the Control Panel, locate the "Programs" section, and then choose "Turn Windows features on and off.".

 <p>
 <img src="https://github.com/cyber-singh/osticket-prereqs/assets/149118027/07f93b59-1b7e-472e-a6d4-9897f753836e"/>